AdobeDocs/analytics-platform.en/help/report-builder/select-date-range.md

 Choose the **Exclude today** option to exclude today from a selected date range.
 Choosing to include today may pull incomplete data for today.

-When selected, the Exclude Today option excludes the current day from all date range modes (calendar, rolling dates, or custom expressions).
+When selected, the Exclude Today option excludes the current day from all date range modes including calendar, rolling dates, or custom expressions.

 ## Valid date ranges

-The following date range requirements apply:
+The following date range requirements apply.

 - The start and end dates must be in the following format: YYYY-MM-DD